 This course provides students with a brief survey of Maori history and culture and then uses an ethnographic lens to examine a number of issues and concepts (e.g. cultural invention, water rights, land rights, Maori economics, Matrauranga, etc.) essential to understanding the contemporary Maori experience.
 The course involves two field trips - one to Mount Eden and one to the Auckland War Memorial Museum.

 All students are placed in an internship in area schools for two days each week as a course equivalency.
 A limited number of placements are available in selected human service agencies for interested students who are not participants in the Teacher Education Program.
 Students reflect on their experiences in weekly seminar sessions led by the Faculty Director.
 A final paper is required.
 The course is taken on a credit/no credit basis.

-Fall 2013 Faculty Director’s Seminar – Education and Diversity: New Zealand and the United States
+Fall 2015 Faculty Director's Seminar – Comparative International Education: New Zealand and the United States

 This program is of particular interest to students in education, who can fulfill their practice teaching requirement in a local school in Auckland.
 It will also appeal to students from other disciplines interested in issues of multiculturalism and ethnic minorities.

 This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5, but is of particular interest to education students, especially those who wish to take advantage of the school placement as noted above.
 Students either must have taken an education course or participated in the Education Certification Program.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students will be placed in homestays while in Auckland, arranged through the University of Auckland, and will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.